 This was a challenging time for Ellis Fischel, but the financial turnaround was successful.
 The cancer center grew following the move of inpatient units and developed in the two locations with good cooperation between the teams at Ellis Fischel and University Hospital.

 Thanks to the generosity of donors and the cancer center’s auxiliary members, the Ernest and Eugenia Wyatt Guest House opened in 2001, just footsteps away from Ellis Fischel’s location on the Business Loop.
-The guest house provides lodging and a place of respite for patients and families who live more than 50 miles away and must travel for their care.
+The guest house provided lodging and a place of respite for patients and families who lived more than 50 miles away and traveled for their care.
 The guest house was named in honor of the late Ernest Wyatt and his wife, Eugenia, a lifelong central Missouri resident whose sister was treated by the cancer center’s namesake, Ellis Fischel, MD.

 In 2004, Missouri designated Ellis Fischel as the state’s official cancer center.
 At the end of the year, the center opened new laboratory space at MU’s School of Medicine.
 The highly advanced labs were created with $3.4 million in federal funds and another $150,000 in private gifts raised by an annual gala for Ellis Fischel, “A Summer Celebration,” held at The Lodge of Four Seasons at the Lake of the Ozarks.

 In 2005, MU Health Care embarked on a strategic planning process.
 A facility review of the Ellis Fischel building on the Business Loop found that the 70-year-old building needed to be replaced.
 During the coming years, plans were developed to design and build a state-of-the-art facility for Ellis Fischel.

 Researchers throughout the University of Missouri collaborated on cancer studies funded by the National Institutes of Cancer, including nanotechnology and comparative oncology studies with Ellis Fischel and College of Veterinary Medicine researchers.